-- ✓ See everything through the lens of the new hire - ✓ The new hire process begins prior to the first day on the job - ✓ Sample templates (handout) - ✓ Have some of your newer hires assist in developing what the on-boarding experience should look like - ✓ Ask yourself and your team this question: Training & On-board - What does it look like today?
+- ✓ 30 or 60-day "How did we do" feedback interview or survey - ✓ Have some of your newer hires help develop what the on-boarding experience should look like - Ask yourself and your team this question: Training & On-board - What does it look like today?
 What do you want it to look like?